 Instructions for Authors

 Journal of surgery and trauma welcomes articles on all aspects of Trauma and surgery practice, research, education, and policy.
 All manuscripts are subject to review by the Editor-in-Chief, Associate Editors, Invited Reviewers, and a Statistician when appropriate.
 Acceptance is based on the originality, significance, and validity of the material presented.
-The journal's emphasis is on the interdisciplinary approach; Therefore, they can be articles from the fields of anesthesia, Psychology, Nursing, Education, Pharmacology, Nutrition, Toxicology, Health, Microbiology, Laboratory Science, etcetera, which are related to the field of Surgery and Trauma.
 The most appropriate subject category should be selected when submitting your paper online.

 Before submitting your manuscript, please insure that you have carefully considered the following points: